General Guide by The All Tomato

 I'm a passionate player who enjoys Community.
-Come learn with me as I live stream gameplay on Twitch, and find me in-game (NA server; IGN: Meliøra).
-Also see my MOBAfire bio and Twitch channel info for more.
+Come learn with me as I live stream on Twitch, and find me in-game (NA server; IGN: Meliøra).
+Check my MOBAfire bio and Twitch channel for more info.

 This guide is the result hundreds of hours of learning, searching, testing, writing, editing, etc. It is an ongoing labor of love for the game and its community.
 I don't expect compensation, BUT, if you are inclined to give, it's not like I'm gonna say no ( ͡~ ͜ʖ ͡°)

 What is League of Legends?

 League of Legends is a MOBA, or Multiplayer Online Battle Arena.
 2 teams seek to destroy the other's base in an intense real-time strategy (RTS) brawl.
 Players control and customize a single character, and work with their teammates to accumulate resources and outplay foes.

 Each match, players choose a character from a roster of over 130 champions, and customize this champion with the resources they earn.
 Every match is a fresh start.